Veterans Charity Teaches Warriors Proper Dining Etiquette

 JACKSONVILLE, Fla., Oct.
 11, 2018 /PRNewswire/ -- Wounded Warrior Project® (WWP) invited injured veterans to a beginners' dining etiquette course with other warriors and guests.

 "I'm a transitioning veteran who is searching for a career, and part of my career search involves networking," said Navy veteran Anna Douglas.
 "During my networking, there are times where I'm asked to lunch with potential employers.
 I wanted to learn proper dining protocol for those opportunities.
 They made the course fun, and it had great lessons behind it."

-The class covered the basics of proper etiquette in social, dining, and business settings.
+The class for veterans and their families covered the basics of proper etiquette in social, dining, and business settings.
 A delicious dinner afterward gave the class participants a chance to practice what they had learned while getting to know one another.

 "I am not good in social situations, so I thought attending this would help me overcome my fear of interactions," said Army veteran Thaddeus Edwards.
 "It was my first Wounded Warrior Project class, and I enjoyed learning about dinner setup, how to greet someone, and holding a conversation."

 "I learned some of the history of how etiquette rules came to be," said Marine Corps veteran Leardy Wilson Jr., "and my wife and I enjoyed interacting with other guests at our table."

 Socializing with other veterans at gatherings like this can help injured warriors cope with stress and emotional concerns.
 In a WWP survey (https://www.woundedwarriorproject.org/survey) of the injured warriors it serves, 51.6 percent said they talk with fellow veterans to address their mental health issues.